michaelschort/ioBroker-compose/README.md

 the ioBroker IP-address with env "IP_ADDRESS" (default: 192.168.1.2)

+optional the ioBroker Mac address mith env "MAC_ADDRESS"

+it is usefull to provide a Mac-address when using YAHKA adapter.

 # Database:

 This Compose file uses Mariadb as a drop-in-replacement for My-sql as database-container.